frontenddogma/web-development-glossary/manuscript/r.md

 : A data table stored in a router or a network host that lists the routes to particular network destinations, and in some cases, metrics (distances) associated with those routes.
 The routing table contains information about the topology of the network immediately around it.&nbsp;[†](#w-routing-table)

 RSS
-: → RDF Site Summary (alternatively Really Simple Syndication or Rich Site Summary)
+: → RDF Site Summary
+: ↑ Really Simple Syndication
+: ↑ Rich Site Summary

 RTD
 : → Round-Trip Delay Time